LouisStefanuto/my-site/docs/blog/posts/06_alphafold2_part1.md

 ![](https://borisburkov.net/static/aaf883e0fa115ba6ac38a9771251c69a/f4fee/AF2_bird_eye_view.webp)

-In this series of posts, we will dive together in the architectural and training tricks that make AlphaFold2 such a success.
-Step-by-step, we will decipher the secrets of **AlphaFold2, a gemstone of engineering**.
+In this series of posts, we will dive together into the architectural and training tricks that make AlphaFold2 such a success.
+Step by step, we will decipher the secrets of **AlphaFold2, a gemstone of engineering**.

 !!! note "Table of content"
     1. [Intro: The protein folding problem](./06_alphafold2_part1.md) (you are here)